-How to Fix an Exhaust Manifold Gasket Leak?
+Fix Your Vehicle's Exhaust Manifold Gasket Leak

-What is an Exhaust Manifold Gasket?
+What Is An Exhaust Manifold Gasket?

-These are the signs one must look out for Exhaust Manifold Gasket failure:
+These are the signs one must look out for exhaust manifold gasket failure:

 Now that we have established what the signs are that can enlighten us to a failing exhaust manifold, it is necessary to treat this problem and for that we must know how to fix it.
 This next section will walk you through the procedure of replacing the exhaust manifold gaskets.

-How to Fix an Exhaust Manifold Gasket Leak?
+How To Fix An Exhaust Manifold Gasket Leak?

 In order to eliminate this issue, it is necessary to replace the gaskets.
 To replace the exhaust manifold gasket you will need to remove the exhaust manifold.
 The placement of the manifold varies in every vehicle.
 Find the manifold and proceed with the removal with the following tools: